pibooth/pibooth-google-photo/README.rst

 Uploaded picture URL is set to ``app.previous_picture_url`` attribute at the end of `processing` state (``state_processing_exit`` hook).

-.. warning:: for security reason, URL is valid for only 1 hour.
+.. warning:: for security reason, URL will expire in 1 hour.

 Grant secured access
 --------------------